Submission deadline extended to August 15

 - Organoids for analyzing cell physiology and collective cell behavior in a tissue-like setting

-The Special Issue will be published in winter 2019.
-Authors are encouraged to submit research Articles and Brief Reports by July 1, 2019, and Perspectives (essays) by August 1, 2019, to allow them to be reviewed and revised by the deadline for the Special Issue.
+The Special Issue will be published in early 2020.
+Authors are encouraged to submit research Articles and Brief Reports by August 15, 2019, and Perspectives (essays) by September 15, 2019, to allow them to be reviewed and revised by the deadline for the Special Issue.
 Authors who wish to write a Perspective should contact the editorial office in advance.